MKyhos/MKyhos/README.md

 </h1>

-- 🔭 Working with R, also interested into geocomputation and other fields
+- Working in Python, but also several years of working experience in R
 - 🌱 I’m currently learning more about Rust, and Data(base) Engineering
-- 💬 Exchange about PostgreSQL, Rstats
+- 💬 Exchange about PostgreSQL, Rstats, Python
-- 📫 Reach me via [Twitter](https://www.twitter.com/maltekyhos) or via Matrix
+- 📫 Reach me via Matrix
   (@mcky:matrix.org)

 <h3 align="left">Languages and Tools:</h3>